-- Shall meet monthly on the 2nd Tuesday of the Month and will meet a minimum of seven times per year. - Where a request is made that needs to be dealt with quickly the Club Council Executive will make a decision by email or by google form.
-If any member is uncomfortable with making a decision this way then they can call for a face to face meeting of the Executive at the earliest possible time. - The CCE will endeavour to respond to with their decision within 3 working days. - All members CCE members will be included in the emails, if a member believes they have a conflict of interest then they can choose to abstain from the decision making. - All Club Council Meetings shall have minutes.
-Where a club has requested a dispensation or disputes a decision then the outcome will be sent to the affected clubs. - All dispensation requests applied for shall be listed on a spreadsheet on the Hockey Northland website with the result either Granted / Declined listed beside it.
+- 1. Shall meet monthly on the 2nd Tuesday of the Month and will meet a minimum of seven times per year. - 2.
+Where a request is made that needs to be dealt with quickly the Club Council Executive will make a decision by email or by google form.
+If any member is uncomfortable with making a decision this way then they can call for a face to face meeting of the Executive at the earliest possible time. - 3.
+The CCE will endeavour to respond with their decision within 3 working days. - 4.
+All members CCE members will be included in the emails, if a member believes they have a conflict of interest then they can choose to abstain from the decision making. - 5.
+All Club Council Meetings shall have minutes.
+Where a club has requested a dispensation or disputes a decision then the outcome will be sent to the affected clubs. - 6.
+Dispensation Request form can be located on the Hockey Northland website.
+All dispensation requests applied for shall be listed on a spreadsheet on the Hockey Northland website with the result either Granted / Declined listed beside it.